© John Wiley & Sons Ltd

 Prior to acceptance there is no requirement to inform an Editorial Office that you intend to publish your paper OnlineOpen if you do not wish to.
 All OnlineOpen articles are treated in the same way as any other article.
 They go through the journal's standard peer-review process and will be accepted or rejected based on their own merit.

 Manuscript style.
-The word count for a manuscript should not exceed 5,000 words.
-The word count excludes the abstract and reference sections.
 The language of the journal is English.
 12-point type in one of the standard fonts: Times, Helvetica, or Courier is preferred.
 It is not necessary to double-line space your manuscript.
 Tables must be on separate pages after the reference list, and not be incorporated into the main text.
 Figures should be uploaded as separate figure files.
+The word count for an ‘Ecohydrology Letters’ manuscript should not exceed 5,000 words.
+The word count excludes the abstract and reference sections but references should not exceed 25.

 - During the submission process you must enter the full title, short title of up to 70 characters and names and affiliations of all authors.
 Give the full address, including email, telephone and fax, of the author who is to check the proofs.